matter-labs/zksync-docs/content/00.build/05.start-coding/10.zksync-101/_upgrading/_uups_contract_upgradability.md

 ## Verify upgradable contracts

 ::callout{icon="i-heroicons-exclamation-triangle" color="amber"}
-Since we are using the in-memory node for our smart contracts, we do not have the feature available to verify the smart contract.
+Since we are using the in memory node for our smart contracts, we do not have the feature available to verify the smart contract.

-The following explains how you will need to verify an upgraded smart contract on testnet or mainnet.
+The following explains how you can verify an upgraded smart contract on testnet or mainnet.
 ::

 To verify our upgradable contracts we need to the proxy address we previously used in our upgrade script.